johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-02-01-migrating-from-github-pages-to-azure-static-web-apps/index.md

 - We need to provide a `repositoryToken` - this is a little surprising as you'll see later in the template that we supply the `skipGithubActionWorkflowGeneration: true` which means we're _not_ requiring our SWA to interact with GitHub on our behalf - but it seems that there's a requirement for a GitHub token anyway.
 We'll roll with it.
 - We're enabling deployment previews / staging environments with `stagingEnvironmentPolicy: 'Enabled'`
 - The `branch` is always set to `main` - we have to let Azure know this so it knows which branch is the primary branch and hence which other ones will have staging environments.
+- It also includes a section for the custom domain which is commented out - we'll uncomment that later once we've set up our custom domain / DNS.

 ## Setting up a resource group